Eclipse Nightly Flatpaks

 Installing via the Command Line

 If you haven't done so already, add the Flathub repository from which pre-requisites of Eclipse will be fetched:

 $ flatpak remote-add --if-not-exists eclipse-nightly http://eclipse.matbooth.co.uk/flatpak/nightly/eclipse.flatpakrepo

-Then you can list all the Eclipse products that are available from the repository by running:
+Then you can list all the Eclipse products that are available from the repository:

 $ flatpak remote-ls eclipse-nightly

-And install your favourite Eclipse product by running, for example:
+And install your favourite Eclipse product by running one of the following:

 For more information about using Flatpak from the command line, see the documentation.